dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 use in place of a handcrafted UserForm.
 You can customize these built-in dialog

-boxes in some ways, but they certainly don’t offer the options available in a UserForm.
-In some cases, however, they’re just what the doctor ordered.
+boxes in some ways, but they certainly don't offer the options available in a UserForm.
+In some cases, however, they're just what the doctor ordered.

 In this chapter, you read about